raspberrypilearning/create-your-own-world-cc/en/step_13.md

 ## What next?

-Have a go at creating another game by working through the [CATS!](https://projects.raspberrypi.org/en/projects/cats?utm_source=pathway&utm_medium=whatnext&utm_campaign=projects) project.
+Have a go at creating another game by working through the 'CATS!' project.

+You can find this project in the module pathway.

 --- no-print ---
 Click and drag with the mouse to draw a line with the pencil.
 Your goal is to stop the cats from falling into holes by creating a safe path to the exit.